C

 How to structure your carb cycling schedule

 You can structure your carb cycling in several ways.
-The most common method is alternating between high- and low-carb days, but you can also alternate between high- and low-carb weeks.
+The most common method is alternating between low- and high-carb days, but you can also alternate between high- and low-carb weeks.

 ״A macro-based diet allows each of us to harness the power and potential of our metabolism in the journey to our health goals.
-Cycling through low and medium daily carb intake promotes better metabolic flexibility, allowing our body to easily shift between carb and fat use for energy.”
+Cycling through low -and high-carb intake promotes better metabolic flexibility, allowing our body to easily shift between carb and fat use for energy.”

 Dr. Michal Mor PhD